Struggling to save money on a low income? Proven budgeting tips and beginner steps to start saving in 2026 — even paycheck to paycheck.

 Step 1 — Do a 7-Day Money Audit

-Before you touch a budget, you need the truth.
-Not what you think you spend — what the bank statement proves.
+Before you build a budget, you need the truth.
+Not what you think you spend — what your bank statement proves.

-Pull up the last 30 days of transactions and sort everything into five buckets: Housing, Food, Transport, Subscriptions, Everything Else.
+Pull up the last 30 days of transactions.
+Sort everything into five buckets: Housing, Food, Transport, Subscriptions, Everything Else.
 Add up each one.

-Most people find 2–3 categories quietly bleeding them dry:
+Most people find 2–3 categories quietly draining them:

-• Food delivery: Someone budgeting $200 for food often spends $320–$340 once DoorDash is counted.
-With food-away-from-home prices up 4% in 2026, delivery costs are stinging harder than last year.
+• Food delivery: Someone budgeting $200 for food often spends $320–$340 once delivery apps are counted.
+With food-away-from-home prices up 4% in 2026, delivery costs sting harder than ever.

-• Forgotten subscriptions: Average household has 8–12 active subscriptions, uses 3–4 — the rest silently exit the account monthly ($80–$120 total)
+• Forgotten subscriptions: The average US household carries 8–12 active subscriptions but regularly uses only 3–4.
+The rest silently exit the account monthly — roughly $80–$120 in total waste.

-You can’t fix a leak you haven’t found first.
+You cannot fix a leak you have not found first.

 Step 2 — Build a Bare-Bones Budget

-Strip everything to essentials.
-Here’s what it looks like for someone earning $1,500/month:
+Strip everything down to essentials.
+Here is what it looks like for someone earning $1,500 per month:

 CategoryMonthly Budget